TomBayne/Sharepoint-Online-Tools/README.md

 --- List all checked out files and check in files checked out to a specific user --- Powershell script that iterates through each site, subsite, and library in a site collection and looks for all checked out files.
 A report will be created that contains information about checked out files across the whole site collection.
 The script also has the capability to check in files from a specific user.
 If you do not want this functionality, add some nonsense or an unused user claims to the variable

+--- Restore Items From Recycle Bin ---
+Powershell script that iterates through the recycle bin looking for items that match a specific criteria (in this example, 'deleted by' email address) and restores the item.